 - Harmful side effects

-- Dangerous filler chemicals that can damage the brain
+- Dangerous filler chemicals that can damage human brain

 - Heightened risks for those with a history of psychiatric disorders